duongphuongleo/SPRING-semester2-Jan2026-April2026-/README.md

-Submission 2: Keep the required agenda materials, but kept in mind what Tim's said: show up to present our work to potential Client(s) -> less "too technical", more "interest the people in a client meeting" (and have Tim himself attended as the Contract Supervisor)
+Submission 2: Keep the required agenda materials, but kept in mind what Tim's said: show up to present our work to potential Client(s) -> less "too technical", more "interest the client" (and have Tim himself attended as the Contract Supervisor)
 - Refer to Google Earth to experience slide 21's video of 3D view at: Yonge St at MacMillan Cresent
 - [Final-Group6-CAD-Project Presentation-submission2.pdf](https://github.com/user-attachments/files/27250934/Final-Group6-CAD-Project.Presentation-submission2.pdf)
+-

 # Force Analysis Physics, Statics - Instructor: Ryan Habkirk